Arcade Processes for Informed Martingale Interpolation

 \end{ex} There are infinitely many Markovian APs driven by the same Gauss-Markov driver.
 In general, when $T_m \in \{T_0,T_{n-1}\}_*$ and $(s,t)\in (T_m,T_{m+1})^2$ with $s<t$, we have

 where we use the convention that an empty sum is equal to zero.
-There are as many Markovian APs driven by $(D_t)$ as there are ways to separate the variable of the above expression of $K_A$. \begin{ex} If $(D_t)$ is a standard Brownian motion, applying Eq. (\ref{rel}) to find appropriate interpolating coefficients yields the stitched Brownian AP.
-But there are other Markovian APs driven by standard Brownian motion.
+There are as many Markovian APs driven by $(D_t)$ as there are ways to express the covariance function $K_A(s,t)$ as a product of a function of $s$ and a function of $t$. \begin{ex} If $(D_t)$ is a standard Brownian motion, applying Eq. (\ref{rel}) to find appropriate interpolating coefficients yields the stitched Brownian AP, see Example \ref{stitched}.
+However, there are other Markovian APs driven by standard Brownian motion.
 For instance, in the two-period case, we may choose

 It is straightforward to verify that these are interpolating coefficients.
-Let $(A_t^{(2)})_{t \in [T_0,T_2]}$ be the AP with these interpolating coefficients driven by a standard Brownian motion.
+Let $(A_t^{(2)})_{t \in [T_0,T_2]}$ be the AP constructed with these interpolating coefficients and driven by a standard Brownian motion.
 Then,